 Become a leader in aviation: you'll do that here.

 Are you interested in a career in aviation but aren't interested in piloting an aircraft?
-An aviation management degree can help you get your non-flight career off the ground.
+A bachelor's in aviation management can help you get your non-flight career off the ground.
 Every flight needs a team on the ground, and our aviation management major prepares you with the technical and business skills needed to support flight operations.
 Labor market analysis shows a growing need for aviation management grads at the regional and national level.
 Plus, our program prepares students for the option of taking the Certified Member exam and getting certified through the American Association of Airport Executives, a definite advantage on your resume.

-What You'll Do
+What You'll Do in Your Aviation Management Degree

 • Courses in business